Boundedness of moduli of varieties of general type: Preliminaries

 where $\Gamma\geq 0$ and $E\geq 0$ have no common components.
 Passing to an open subset of $U$ we may assume that $(Y,\Gamma)$ is log smooth over $U$.
 As $\Gamma_u$ is a boundary for a dense set of points $u\in U_0$, it follows that $\Gamma$ is a boundary.

 Suppose that $F$ is an exceptional divisor of log discrepancy zero with respect to $(X,\Delta)$, that is, coefficient one in $\Gamma$.
 Let $Z=f(F)$ be the centre of $F$ in $X$.
 Note that $F_u$ has log discrepancy zero with respect to $(X_u,\Delta_u)$, for any $u\in U_0$.
 As $(X_u,\Delta_u)$ is divisorially log terminal, it follows that $(X_u,\Delta_u)$ is log smooth in a neighbourhood of the generic point of $Z_u$.
 But then $(X,\Delta)$ is log smooth in a neighbourhood of the generic point of $Z$ and so $(X,\Delta)$ is divisorially log terminal.
+This is the second statement.